Auruss/WebComponents/README.md

 # WebComponents
 A simple demonstration for web compoments compilation and usage

+# The sample app / demo is not done and currently only a playground for testing

 ## Using
 Make sure npm is installed correctly first!